 This ratio indicates Council's ability to contain operating expenditure within operating revenue.
 The benchmark for this ratio is 0.00.
+Council falls below the benchmark due to the reasons previously discussed.

 Renewal/Depreciation Ratio

 The Renewal/Depreciation Ratio compares capital expenditure on renewal to depreciation.
 The threshold for this ratio is 100%.
 A ratio of less than 100% indicates that the capital being consumed in an accounting sense exceeds the capital being replaced into the asset base.